 Criminal Investigators and Special Agents investigate alleged or suspected criminal violations of Federal, state, or local laws to determine if evidence is sufficient to recommend prosecution.

-Criminal Investigators with little to no experience tend to make between $41200 and $53810 while the more experienced ones make over $100990 per year.
+Criminal Investigators with little to no experience tend to make between $43800 and $57560 while the more experienced ones can earn over $107000 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Criminal Investigator is to move to a higher paying state like DC.
-Right now, the highest paying states for Criminal Investigators are DC, AK, NJ, CA and HI.
+One of the easiest ways to increase your salary as a Criminal Investigator and Special Agent is to move to a higher paying state like DC.
+Right now, the highest paying states for Criminal Investigators are DC, AK, CA, HI and NJ.

-3 other factors that can increase your salary as A Criminal Investigator is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Criminal Investigator and Special Agent is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Criminal Investigators what degree they had when they got the job and most of them said they had a High School Diploma followed by Some college courses.
+We asked other Criminal Investigators what degree they had when they got the job and most of them said they had a High School Diploma followed by a College Certificate.

 Pros and Cons